pantheon-systems/documentation/source/content/guides/site-portfolio-report/01-introduction.md

 - [Metrics in the Site Dashboard](/metrics)

-- [WordPress Best Practices](/wordpress-best-practices/#avoid-xml-rpc-attacks) to disable XML-RPC traffic to your WordPress site
+- [WordPress Best Practices](/wordpress-best-practices/#avoid-xml-rpc-attacks) to disable XML-RPC traffic